 There are reasons that make sense for companies to decide to either hire an internal marketing team or an external agency.
 The decision comes down to the priorities of the company in question.

-At AOU Creative Group, we believe that as a Denver based content marketing agency of highly educated, skilled professionals we are able to offer clients the best of marketing at a lower cost than would occur if our team was hired individually.
+At AOU Creative Group, we believe that as a Denver based copywriting agency of highly educated, skilled professionals we are able to offer clients the best of marketing at a lower cost than would occur if our team was hired individually.

 This allows us to provide services that transform the digital presence of our clients and lead to improved lead generation, higher conversions, and increased revenue.